 I take payment by cash or card on the day and by BACS transfer in advance of your session

-My therapy room is based in the community centre in Sittingbourne, within the Town Centre.
-It is easily accessible by walking, bus, or train.
-There is limited free parking available at the back of the centre, or a pay and display car park at the library which is within a short walking distance from the centre.
-The centre has disabled access and toilets.
+My therapy rooms are based in the community centre in Sittingbourne, and Abbey Place Clinic in Faversham.
+They are both easily accessible by walking, bus, or train.
+There is limited free parking available for an hour at Faversham, or parking at the nearby Tesco.
+In Sittingbourne there is a pay and display car park at the library which is within a short walking distance from the centre.
+Both premises have disabled access and toilets.

 I am flexible with my working hours, and can usually accommodate various times, dependant on my client maximum.
 If I have a full client base, I have a waiting list, which I am happy to add you to.

 The Person Centred approach is part of the humanistic family of theories.
 Carl Rogers developed this theory and is based on the client knowing how to help themselves, giving them unconditional positive regard which includes empathy, non judgement and space to explore their own thoughts in the here and now.
 It is about reaching your potential without looking at your past.

 Being able to talk about anything that comes up for the client.
 Relating previous childhood experiences, relationships and traumas to what is being experienced in the present.
 Looking at unconscious thought processses.